drachenherz19/Decision-Tree-Implementation/README.md

-Creating a decision tree model from scratch for predictions on the 'heart.csv' dataset.
+Trained and plotted a decision tree model for predictions on the 'heart.csv' dataset.